-In the local file, a taxpayer is required to report the items as described in Annex II to Chapter 5 of the revised OECD Guidelines, which includes a description of the local entity, a description of controlled transactions, and financial information.
+In the local file, a taxpayer is required to report the items such as a description of the local entity, a description of controlled transactions, and the taxpayer's financial information.

-- (b) In the master file, a taxpayer is required to report the items as described in Annex I to Chapter 5 of the revised OECD Guidelines, which includes a description of the businesses of the MNE, the MNE's intangibles, the MNE's intercompany financial activities, and the MNE's financial and tax positions. - (c) In the CBCR, a taxpayer is required to report the items as described in Annex III to Chapter 5 of the revised OECD Guidelines, which includes an overview of allocation of income, taxes and business activities by tax jurisdiction, and a list of all the constituent entities of the MNE group included in each aggregation per tax jurisdiction.
+- (b) In the master file, a taxpayer is required to report the items such as a description of the businesses of the MNE, the MNE's intangibles, the MNE's intercompany financial activities, and the MNE's financial and tax positions. - (c) In the CBCR, a taxpayer is required to report the items such as an overview of allocation of income, taxes and business activities by tax jurisdiction, and a list of all the constituent entities of the MNE group included in each aggregation per tax jurisdiction.